srobo/docs/programming/sr/leds/index.md

 The KCH HAT provides diagnostic information about the state of your robot through a collection of preconfigured and user-controllable LEDs.
-It is part of the [Brain Board](/docs/kit/brain_board) assembly, however control of its LEDs is provide through a distinct API.
+It is part of the [Brain Board](/docs/kit/brain_board) assembly, however control of its LEDs is provided through a distinct API.

 The LEDs on the KCH can be accessed via the `kch` object: